 At the level of basic science, a consensus seems to be emerging: Cannabinoids just might be good for itch.
 A 2009 overview of new research into endocannabinoid system and skin skin health wrote: “The ECS has a crucial role in central and peripheral processing, and in the control of such skin-derived sensory phenomena as pain and itch.”

 This conclusion was based on a solid body of research suggesting that blocking the cannabinoid receptors induces itching in lab mice.
 (It’s a super complex topic, but a 2011 report gives a good overview of the research as well as more-or-less comprehensible introduction to recent revisions in how biologists understand and differentiate pain and itch.)

 What about itching caused by plain old dry skin?
-There might even be evidence that cannabis cream can help with that.
+There might even be evidence that cannabis topicals can help with that.
 But at this point we’re veering dangerously close to the realm of cosmetics and natural remedies—and we at RX are far too snobby to engage with any of that.